yuanliuddd/admin-dashboard/README.md

 #  Introduction
 This Project is mainly made with MUI Library , Typescript and React.js .
-- For practicing my Front-end skills and also for a Portfolio purpose.
+- For practicing my **Front-end skills** and also for a Portfolio purpose.
+- Displaying some Mockdata
 - Using Libraries : Formik , Nivo Chart , FullCalendar , MUI
-- Deployed on Netlify
+- Deployed on Netlify , see Demo below

 # [Demo](https://admin-dashboard-yuanliuddd-github.netlify.app/)